 DO: Ride the Bushnell Park Carousel

-One buck gets you 3 ½ minutes on one of the 48 hand-carved horses of this 1914 carousel.
+One buck gets you 3 ½ minutes on one of the 48 hand-carved horses of the 1914 Bushnell Park Carousel.
 Open seasonally.

 EXPERIENCE: Riverfront Recapture Events